One of the best antibiotics for acne: Tetralysal (lymecycline) capsules

-Acne isn’t cured, but it can be treated and managed with Tetralysal.
+Acne isn’t cured, but it can be treated and managed with tetracycline antibiotics, such as Tetralysal.

 For treating acne, Tetralysal works to inhibit the bacteria associated with causing acne, propionibacterium acnes.
 This common type of bacteria feeds on sebum produced by the sebaceous glands in the skin.
 This causes propionibacterium to produce waste products and fatty acids that can irritate the sebaceous glands.
 This irritation will cause the sebaceous glands to become inflamed, causing spots to develop.

 Lymecycline interferes with this bacteria's ability to produce proteins that are essential for their reproduction.
 This action stops the spread of the infection, reducing the inflammation of the sebaceous glands and allowing the skin to heal.
 Any remaining bacteria are killed by the immune system or eventually die.

 Antibiotic treatment works really well when combined with compatible topical creams such as Acnecide, Skinoren, Epiduo, or Differin — combined therapy with Tetralysal and one of these topical treatments has been shown to be more effective.

 Other acne remedies & how to get rid of acne